aag13/configoat/README.md

 - Define configurations once, use it everywhere.
 - Define configuration parameters using both YAML and Python scripts.
 - Cast values before using them.
-- Powerful reference mechanism to reuse variables *from any levels at any levels*.
+- Powerful reference mechanism to reuse variables *from any levels at any levels in any direction*.
 - Multiple resource types in the YAML to support the vast majority of use cases.
 - Support both simple use cases and complex, multi-layered nested configurations.
 - Use dynamic modules to access the parameters through import interface in Python.
 - Use a single exposed API to interact with the layered configurations.
-- Support nested structures to model the configurations as per business needs.s
+- Support nested structures to model the configurations as per business needs.

 🎉🚀🌟